 Accounts Owed

 This makes up 30% of your credit score and includes all the debt accounts you have to pay back.
-It will consist of both revolving and installment credit accounts.
+It will consist of both revolving credit and installment accounts.

 Length of Credit History

 The length of your credit history makes up 15% of your credit score.
-As mentioned above, the older your credit accounts, the better.
+As mentioned above, the older your accounts, the better.
 The age of the oldest credit account on your credit report will determine how mature your credit history is.

 New Credit

 New credit will count towards 10% of your credit score.
 Having many new accounts may not be the best look when applying for credit.
-And so, keep new credit accounts spaced out if possible.
+And so, keep new accounts spaced out if possible.

 Credit Mix